 Hackney Downs is licensed for plays, showing films, live music, recorded music and dance performances.
 Find out about holding events in parks.

 The mosaic project which was based at Shepherdess Walk has relocated to Hackney Downs Pavilion.
-The project will design and build mosaic panels which will be erected in the park when they are completed.
+The project will design and build mosaic panels, the first of which has now been erected.
 The panels will be made by the local community and individuals recovering from drug and alcohol abuse.

 More information on the Shepherdess Walk and images of the mosaics.